paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Selector Initialiser

 The magic is in having different pickers for different requirements.
-The constructor allows for three types.
 Add more by overriding `Pick()`.

 ```c#
 new Selector<T> {